rhtconsulting/fuse-quickstarts/karaf/properties/README.md

 OSGi Config Admin Service example
 ====================================

- This project is a simple Hello World Camel route the pulls properties from the OSGi Config Admin Service.
+ This project is a simple Hello World Camel route the pulls properties from the OSGi Config Admin Service as well as System Properties.
 It is an osgi bundle that can be install on Fuse Karaf.
 It is very minimal and configured with Blueprint.

 ### Requirements:
  * JBoss Fuse 6.2.0